Swiss chard, or other leafy green, sautéed with green olives, capers, green onions, and rosemary.

 - Freshly ground black pepper to taste

-1 Mix together the olives, rosemary, green onion, and capers with a tablespoon of olive oil and let sit while you prep the chard.
+1 Make olive, rosemary, green onion, caper mixture: Mix together the olives, rosemary, green onion, and capers with a tablespoon of olive oil and let sit while you prep the chard.